-These simple cheesy breadsticks are made from scratch, come together in about 30 minutes and are a great healthy lunchbox idea for when the children are craving something savoury rather than sweet.
+These simple cheesy breadsticks are made from scratch and come together in about 30 minutes!
+They make a great healthy lunchbox idea for when the children are craving something savoury rather than sweet.

-This recipe is not only easy, it is also quick as there is no yeast involved (I used bicarbonate of soda instead).
-I made these breadsticks with wholemeal flour but you could use a mixture of wholemeal and white flour if your child is not too keen on brown bread.
+This breadsticks recipe is not only easy, it is also quick as there is no yeast involved (I used bicarbonate of soda instead).
+I made these breadsticks using wholewheat flour but you could use a mixture of wholewheat and white flour if your child is not too keen on brown bread.

 These cheesy breadsticks will stay fresh wrapped in paper for up to 3 days.
-They are not only a healthy lunchbox snack, but they also taste great served (either cold or warm) with a hearty soup.
+They are not only a healthy lunchbox snack, but they also taste great served with a hearty soup.
 So they are perfect for this time of year!

-- 1 and 1/2 cup wholemeal flour (plus a little more for dusting)
+- 1 and 1/2 cup wholewheat flour plus a little more for dusting

 - 3 and 1/2 tablespoons thick yogurt